triole/runik/readme.md

 # Runik

-An improved Rust written Uniq.
+An improved Rust written `uniq`.
 Based on [Count](https://github.com/juliangehring/count).

 Runik removes duplicates from text lists.
-Unlike Uniq it can be told to only keep entries that occur at least x times.
+Unlike `uniq` it can be told to only keep entries that occur at least x times.

 ## Examples